boumannm/boumannm/README.md

 # Hi 👋

 I'm Michael.

-I'm a theme developer creating themes and templates for platforms including Ghost, Hugo, Jekyll and WordPress.
-Recently my work has focused on the Ghost platform for which i release themes under the SpookThemes brand.
+I've been a tech enthusiast ever since i got my first computer somewhere around 1998.
+You know ... the early cable internet days where Pentium 3's reached 1GHz.
+Ever since then i graduated as a System Administrator that specialised in Network Engineering.
+My eagerness to learn everything tech made my knowledge span a wide array of topics like managing Windows and Linux Servers, writing SQL scripts, fixing and troubleshooting work and creating themes for a variety of platforms.

+I am currently creating experiences for the Ghost CMS platform under the [SpookThemes](https://spookthemes.com) banner.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K245V5N)